• THE METAVERSE: All Around Us

 Let's start with things you might already know.
 There are some great resources that will help to better understand the Metaverse.

-• THREE MOVIES
+• MOVIES

 These movies are key to understanding where Web3 and the Metaverse might take us.

-Ready Player One (2018) Explains how virtual reality works, and interoperability.
+Ready Player One (2018) explains how virtual reality works, and interoperability.

 I feel this movie is currently the best example of what a Web3 world will look like, minus the stacked mobile homes and repayment centers (hopefully).
 The ability to jump from world to world is a current challenge that needs to be solved, known as interoperability.
 Still, this movie suggests what could be achieved with modern VR headsets and equipment to fully immerse yourself in a digital world.